 Houseboats: Luxuriously Live on Water in Kashmir

 Crossing through floating post-offices, vegetable markets and flower bazaars inundated with tulips?trying to find your calling?the shikara lets you hunt.

 As your shikara floats, spot the large wooden houseboats, permanently moored at the periphery of Dal Lake and Nigeen Lake in Srinagar.
 Watch the local villagers growing egg plants and carrots along the lake.
-Then slowly, trudge towards selecting your best houseboat in Kashmir, definitely a cultural symbol and tourist attraction of Jammu and Kashmir.
+Then slowly, trudge towards selecting one of your best Jammu and Kashmir Houseboats, definitely a cultural symbol and tourist attraction.

 Over the past decades, experiencing the beauty of this ?Paradise on Earth? has become easier with the Kashmir houseboat costs dwindling down.
 So be it for intimate romance or leisure travel, houseboats in Kashmir in Dal Lake are quite irresistible.
 It is also a paradise for bird-watchers.

 History of houseboats in Kashmir reveals that over a period of time, these floating hotels?which were initially developed during the time of King Yousuf Shah Chak, between 1579 to 1586?are now owned by families, generation after generation.
 Presumably, the first houseboat in Kashmir was built in 1888 by M.T.
-Kenhard and was called as ‘Victory.’
+Kenhard and was called as ?Victory.?

 Currently, there are around 1200 houseboats, far different from the houseboats or ?Kettuvallam? of Kerala.
 The popularity of houseboats further escalated when Indian Sitar maestro Ravi Shankar mentored Beatle?s guitarist George Harrison to play sitar on a houseboat in Dal Lake in 1966.
 And since then, it impressively emerged as the magic of Kashmir Tourism.

 Following are the main tourist attractions of houseboats in Kashmir